dermesser/async-google-apis/README.md

   used by the generated code, as well as some types (like errors) and as well as all imports.
 Include this crate in your dependencies when you are using the generated code in your project.
+* NOTE: some parts of the API -- for example: URL query parameters that are not represented as enums -- may require small manual adjustments to the generated code.
+If possible, this should be solved automatically, but sometimes it isn't yet.
+Refer to the example crates for more details.

 ## To Do